Miamiohlibs/CatcherUpdater/README.md

   - First Sheet Row: tell the process to ignore items with a lower numbered row in the Google Sheet
   - Last Sheet Row: tell the process to ignore items with a higher numbered row in the Google Sheet

+### Important Note

+After running updates, you must re-index the collection in the CONTENTdm Administration website before changes will appear in the collection.
+Items changed will be locked until re-indexing.
+Any attempt to re-update the same items will result in failures unless you manually unlock the item in the CONTENTdm Administration website.

 ## Logs

 Two kinds of logs are created: